Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

     }
 ```

-Rotations will be handled in a latter lesson.
+Rotations will be handled in a later lesson.

 ### Scale with Vector3

-Lastly, the scale is extension of a 3D element in the three x, y, and z directions.
-With the scale, you can expand or shrink a 3D element in those directiions.
+Lastly, the scale is an extension of a 3D element in the three x, y, and z directions.
+With the scale, you can expand or shrink a 3D element in those directions.

-By defaut, the scale is `Vector3(1f, 1f, 1f)`, which mean 1 for x, y and z scales.
+By default, the scale is `Vector3(1f, 1f, 1f)`, which means 1 for x, y and z scales.
 If, for instance, you change the y scale to make it equal to 2 (`Vector3(1f, 2f, 1f)`), your 3D element will be stretched in the vertical direction, doubling its vertical size, while the other sizes will remain the same.

 In our case, we will make our ship's scale equal to `Vector3(2f, 2f, 2f)`, which will double its size, while conserving the proportions.